Author: Michele at ScriptureStudy.Guide

-Author: Michele at ScriptureStudy.Guide

-We must be born again which is dying to self and taking up our cross daily while on this earth (Luke 9:23; John 12:24) and be born again, or we are going to experience the second death which is the lake of fire (Revelation 20:6 & 14).
+We must be born again which is dying to self and taking up our cross daily while on this earth (Luke 9:23; John 12:24), or we are going to experience the second death which is the lake of fire (Revelation 20:6 & 14).
 Living in righteousness and truth will ruin your physical life on this earth and will try you like nothing else will (Amos 5:10).
 If you are not carrying a cross 24/7/365, please reconsider your worldly lifestyle and your spiritual life.
 What is our cross? ….SPEAKING TRUTH of God’s word…. the world hates it, but fellow brethren will be blessed by it.

 In our bible, the wickedness ends at Judgment Day with the tares being thrown into the lake of fire (Revelation 21:8).
 What happens next is speculation on our part, but after an exhaustive word study, I learned that “forever” is not “never ending” — it is a very long length of time or level of severity that will be different for each individual (the full study is here).
 This is further supported by these verses: